 Main walls

 Repair category 2

-Notes There is some cracking to roughcast externally on the original house.
-This should ideally be sealed.
+Notes There are some strands of dead ivy remaining on the walls of the house.

 Windows, external doors and joinery

 Repair category 2

 Notes The window units are of an older type.
 The seals to older double glazed units often fail resulting in condensation between the panes of glass.
-Failed sealed units can go undetected in certain weather / daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
+Failed sealed units can go undetected in certain weather or daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
-Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
-No assurances can be provided that all window fitments are functional.
-There is a small area of rot to the facing adjacent to the rear extension.
+There is a degree of general wear and tear to the window installation consistent with its age and use.
+It should be appreciated that double glazed replacement windows can be problematic and over time.
+The operations can be affected and the opening mechanisms damaged.
+Ongoing maintenance should be anticipated.
+There is missing timber adjacent to one of the bedrooms windows.